tradeamateur/jekyll-uno/_posts/2016-11-11-Candidatescrit.markdown

 categories: [strategy]
 tags: [strategy]
 ---
+The intention of this post is to list all of the initial parameters that i look for in a company, before looking wheather is run problably.

 - The size of the market cap must be between  <minimum> & <maximum>
 - The Financial Conditions